Yoshiki Nakajima

 Yoshiki Nakajima (中島 ヨシキ, Nakajima Yoshiki) is a Japanese voice actor and singer affiliated with 81 Produce.
 He is known for his roles as Tetora Nagumo in Ensemble Stars!, Billy Wise in HELIOS Rising Heroes, Jiro Yamashita in The Idolmaster: SideM and Yoshifumi Nitta in Hinamatsuri.

 In addition to voice acting, Nakajima is also a member of UMake with fellow voice actor Kent Itō.
 He also provides vocals and guitar to the band Sir Vanity, a band he formed with Yuichiro Umehara and two other musicians.

 Biography

 Nakajima was born in Yokohama, Kanagawa Prefecture, Japan, on June 26, 1993.
 He studied at the Voice Actor Department of Yoyogi Animation School in Yokohama.
 After graduating, he joined the vocal training school of agency 81 Produce.
 After the training period, in April 2012, he formally became affiliated with 81 Produce.
 In 2018, he performed the song "Sake to Ikura to 893 to Musume" (鮭とイクラと893と娘, "Salted Salmon, Salmon Roe, 893, and the Girl"), which is used as the ending theme to the anime series Hinamatsuri, where he played the series' protagonist Yoshifumi Nitta.
 He also played the role of Makoto in the 2018 anime television series Ingress.

 On July 22, 2021, Nakajima tested positive for COVID-19.

+On March 22, 2026, Nakajima announced his engagement to his partner outside of the entertainment industry.